Try Our Exclusive Room Finder

 Coin-operated washers and dryers are in laundry facilities next to each pool.
 Cost is around $2 per wash, and another $2 per dry cycle.
 The machines take quarters, and a change machine is provided.
 A small selection of soap, fabric softener, and dryer sheets are also sold, for around $1 each.
 A typical wash cycle takes 20 to 30 minutes, and a typical dry cycle takes 40 to 50.

-Run the World: Running Trails at Port Orleans Resort - French Quarter
+- Run the World: Port Orleans Riverside and French Quarter

 |Hotel||Definitely (+/- since last year)|